MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/beta-pdffunction.md

 If any argument is nonnumeric, beta-pdf() returns null value.

-If x ≤ 0 or 1 ≤ x, beta-pdf() returns NaN value.
+If x â‰¤ 0 or 1 â‰¤ x, beta-pdf() returns NaN value.

-If alpha ≤ 0 or beta ≤ 0, beta-pdf() returns the NaN value.
+If alpha â‰¤ 0 or beta â‰¤ 0, beta-pdf() returns the NaN value.

 **Examples**